sarahciston/codingcare/posts/guide.md

 When we don't share our struggles with learning, it's incredibly easy to feel alone.
 It's easy to compare our efforts to other people's polished, finished products — of course, in that case, we find our half-complete creations wanting.
 This is true for all kinds of learning, including just learning to be in the world.
 There is no final state; there is continuous learning.

-For example, I am writing this pocket guide in a git repo (a type of archive used in programming to keep track of versions and allow multiple users to make edits).
+For example, I am writing this pocket guide in a git repo (short for repository, meaning in this case a type of archive used in programming to keep track of versions and allow multiple users to make edits).
 I continually update it and save it on a public Github Pages website, which means both that you are reading a work in progress and also that anyone can see any prior version of it any time ([here](https://github.com/sarahciston/codingcare/commits/Jekyll/posts/guide.md)).
 I started this practice in 2020 when I wanted to show the process and performance of academic work that was ongoing labor rather than the invisible production of perfect, authoritative, publishable static documents.
 I see this approach in publications like zines, which aren't afraid to show their rough, handmade edges.
 And I am inspired by books like Winnie Soon and Geoff Cox's 2021 book [Aesthetic Programming](https://aesthetic-programming.net/), which was also written using git and exists in open, hybrid, print and digital forms.
 Soon and Cox posed the git format as an invitation to others to "fork the book" and adapt it to their own needs, in order to expand the book's community of practice.

 We need more spaces that embrace and reflect the many different kinds of learning and ongoing forms of creation.